software-architecture-fiap/tech-challenge/README.md

 6. **Build and Push the Container Image**

-   - Builds and pushes the container image to the ECR repository using tag.
+   - Builds and pushes the container image to the ECR repository using the tag.

 7. **Commit and Push Updated Version**